jpatter/DSX_Local_Workshop_V12/README.md

 5. For **Output data set**, check **"Local file"** and specify *new_customers_scores.csv*.
 6. On the top right, click **Advanced Settings**.
 7. Scroll through the Advanced Setting to see the various options.
 Click **Save** to save the default settings.
 8. Click **Generate Batch Script**.
 (Note: the batch script can be edited.
-For example to perform pre/post processing tasks)
+For example, to perform pre/post processing tasks)

 ![batchscoring](/img/batch_scoring.png?raw=true)